 1. Check the Global Affairs Canada advisory level for the country you will visit

-Read the posted travel advice for your destination and continue with the next step.
+Read the posted travel advice for your destination.

 2. Register your travel